Spatial-Systems-Biology-Freiburg/FisIM/docs/source/index.rst

 ..
-FisInMa documentation master file, created by sphinx-quickstart on Thu Oct 20 17:22:36 2022.
+Fishi documentation master file, created by sphinx-quickstart on Thu Oct 20 17:22:36 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FisInMa
+Fishi
 =======

-`FisInMa <https://spatial-systems-biology-freiburg.github.io/FisInMa/>`_ is a Python library for designing optimal experimental conditions to estimate parameters :math:`p` of a system described by an ordinary differential equation (ODE) as defined in equation :eq:`overview_ode_def`.
+`Fishi <https://spatial-systems-biology-freiburg.github.io/Fishi/>`_ is a Python library for designing optimal experimental conditions to estimate parameters :math:`p` of a system described by an ordinary differential equation (ODE) as defined in equation :eq:`overview_ode_def`.
 This equation may be influenced by input variables :math:`u`.

 .. math::